snumrl/PmQm/README.md

 # PmQm

-PmQm is a library, which includes data structures and operators for character animation.
-The classes and operators related to character/animation/motion have Pm prefix.
-Mathematical/geometrical operators have Qm prefix.
+PmQm is a library which handles character motion.

+It uses joint mask to apply joint operations on specific joints.

+Pm is the prefix for motion related operation and Qm is the prefix for geometric operations.